Linuxfabrik/monitoring-plugins/systemd-units-failed/README.md

 # Check "systemd-units-failed" - Overview

-This plugin warns on any `systemd` unit file which is in a failed state (wether active state or sub state).
+This plugin warns on any `systemd` unit file which is in a failed state (whether active state or sub state).

 We recommend to run this check every 1 minute.